 Hair must be of a style which is bacteriologically safe for patient care and maintain a natural human hair color.
 Students with long hair (touching the shoulders) are expected to pull their hair back and/or up.
-Beards must be neatly trimmed and clean.

 Jewelry should be kept to a minimum.
 Only one pair of small earrings (no large hoop earrings) is allowed.
 Wedding rings may be worn.
 Necklaces are discouraged, but if worn the necklace should be tucked into the uniform top/neck.
+Watches should be worn.